in-person Courses

 - Modifying communication strategies based on the person and the environment

-This course teaches participants how to identify their own biases and engage with members of their community they are less familiar and prepares them to build positive relationships, ultimately promoting more inclusive, safe, and cohesive community.
+This course teaches participants how to identify their own biases and engage with community members they are less familiar and prepares them to build positive relationships, ultimately promoting more inclusive, safe, and cohesive community.

 Topics include, but are not limited to: